Richmond Film Society

 Additional Info

-60 non-member tickets are available to purchase for this screening.
+70 non-member tickets are available to purchase for this screening.
 Non-member tickets are £5 (full-time students £3) and can be purchased in advance from The Exchange’s Box Office: online at http://exchangetwickenham.co.uk/events, by telephone 020 8240 2399 or in person.
+Non-member tickets have sold out for every screening this season, so early pre-booking via The Exchange is strongly recommended to avoid disappointment.

 Location